YinanTsao/LASSY/README.md

 #### Deploying OCR application (pytess)

-To deploy the pytess application, use the following Kubernetes configuration:
+To deploy the pytess application, use the following K8s configuration:

 ```yaml
 apiVersion: apps/v1